davidmreed/nonskating.club/content/guides/jam-timer.md

 As with all officiating positions in roller derby, it’s important to be aware that Jam Timing is a combination of multiple sources of practice:

-* What the rules explicitly say.
+* What the rules say.
 * What supporting documents from WFTDA, MRDA, and JRDA say.
 * How the rules are interpreted by the community.
 * Common practices that are not directly rule-driven.